luraess/geo-hpc-course/README.md

 ## Getting started
 If it applies, follow the instructions provided on the course's private channel.

 In general, clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
 Solution or "cheat-sheets" can be found in the [/solutions/](/solutions/) folder.
 The examples rely on 3 main Julia modules, `Plots.jl`, `PyPlot.jl` and `CUDA.jl`.
-The xpu example requires `ParallelStencil.jl` to be soon released publicly.
+The XPU example requires [ParallelStencil.jl] to be installed.

 There are two ways of executing a Julia script, from the Julia command window known as the [Julia REPL], or from the terminal shell directly.